 A Few Parting Words

 With their gentle and affectionate nature, Cavapoos make for excellent family dogs.
-Smart, playful, and cuddlesome, they can be great as low-allergen pets and are an absolute bundle of joy.
+Smart, playful, and cuddlesome, they can be great as low-allergen pets and are an absolute bundle of joy, for normal families or even for those with disabilities.
 With this comprehensive guide on the Cavapoo breed, you can now decide if this breed is the right choice for you.